huan-lui/hexagonal-multimodule/README.md

 - Create a bank account associated to a customer.
 - Query current balance of an account.
 - Add money to an account.

--
+But the application needs to communicate with the outer world:

+- To receive commands/events from other systems.
+- To send commands/events to other systems.

+To communicate with outer world, we have ports. ⛴️

 #### Inbound/driving/primary ports, aka use cases.
 You Mr Potato's holes.

 Ports = entry or output points to the application.
-The are general-purpose (not specifically linked to a given infrastructure).
-Such as an USB-C port, that can be connected to an HP printer, an Bother printer, to a mouse, a keyboard or even a fan.
+They are general-purpose (not specifically linked to a given infrastructure).
+Such as a USB-C port, that can be connected to an HP printer, an Bother printer, to a mouse, a keyboard or even a fan.

 ![img.png](doc/img/port-hole.png)

-Each one of these functionalities can be developed using a different **vanilla-Java class**, this is why we call them **use cases**.
+Each one of these **functionalities** (**use cases**)  can be developed using a **vanilla-Java class** .
 These classes allow us to **drive** the application.
 Unfortunately, in the software world there are many ways to call these classes.
 The following are some of the names I have seen:

 - **Use case**.
 - **Driving** port.
 Driving, because they drive the application.
 - **Inbound** port.
 Input, because they allow the application to **receive** (input) commands from the outer world.
 - **Primary** port.
 Primary, because they receive the first command from the outer world.
-Why them, the logic starts running.
+They trigger the logic execution.
 - **API** port, because an API allows to _drive_ an application.

 #### Outbound/driven/secondary ports.